 An early lesson that my co-founder and I have learned—from being hands-on with every facet of our business—is to automate redundancies off the bat, as quickly as possible.
 With our systems in place, we do very minimal data entry.
 Running a business can often be at the speed of light.
 Manual work simply cannot keep up with this.
 Automating payroll is more than just ensuring your employees are paid on time.
 It’s tracking everything from accounting to employee accountability.
 Using a time tracking solution that syncs with QuickBooks means accurate-to-the-second payroll, invoicing, billing, and job costing requiring little to no supervision on the admin’s part.
 This can free up seconds, minutes, even hours from our day.

-We focus our time on reviewing data, conducting consistent due diligence of our systems to ensure that no detail falls through the cracks, and managing our cash flow so that we can continue to evolve our company sustainably and systematically.
+The time gained is used instead on reviewing data, conducting consistent due diligence of our systems to ensure that no detail falls through the cracks, and managing our cash flow so that we can continue to evolve our company sustainably and systematically.

 Automation of our payroll processes reduces manual labor, so we can focus on the areas of our business that need our attention.